awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL_pg_cron.md

    postgres=> SELECT cron.schedule('database1 manual vacuum', '29 03 * * *', 'vacuum freeze test_table');
    ```

-1. As a user with the `rds_superuser` role, update the database column for the job that you just created so that it runs in another database within your RDS DB instance\.
+1. As a user with the `rds_superuser` role, update the database column for the job that you just created so that it runs in another database within your PostgreSQL DB instance\.

    ```
    postgres=> UPDATE cron.job SET database = 'database1' WHERE jobid = 106;